theompek/Autonomous_Vehicle/README.md

 # Abstract

-The technology of autonomous driving has been extensively studied in recent years and especially in the last decade.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The technology of autonomous driving has been extensively studied in recent years and especially in the last decade.
 Both the scientific community and industry are making significant efforts to develop the necessary sophisticated technology and ultimately to achieve autonomous driving.
 Vehicles and transportation play a key role in the development